xianghuiluo/TechnicalNotes/articles/wireguard.md

 ```bash
 touch /etc/wireguard/home-vpn.conf
 ```
-This file will be used to create the home-vpn interface by WireGuard later.
+This file will be used to create the home-vpn digital network interface by WireGuard later.
 Add the following lines
 ```
 [Interface]
 Address = 192.168.1.1/24